Your Market Force Style Indicator results:

 How can Market Force help you achieve your next level of performance?

-• How can you refine and articulate your vision or strategy?
+How can I refine and articulate my vision or strategy?

-• How can you convey your strategy so your colleagues and clients are eager to take action on it?
+How can I convey my strategy so colleagues and clients are eager to take action?

-• Are you looking to improve recruiting to bring the right people to your team?
+How can I improve recruiting to bring the right people to my team?

 Agree?
 Disagree?
 Let’s talk.